ElineFleurVos/Systems-medicine/README.md

 # Systems-medicine

 This repository contains all code belonging to the course Systems medicine.
-The course was separated into two assigments
+The course was separated into two assigments.

 ### Assignment 1: Analysis of mixed meal model